 As a huge comic book fan, his new career in Animation was off to a great start.

 I remember the first shot I did on Batman vs. Superman.
 I had to pinch myself.
 I thought: I can’t believe I’m doing this, this is my job!

 Since then, Lawrence’s work highlights have included Oscar-winner Blade Runner 2049, Star Trek Beyond and Emmy Award-winning TV show, All Hail King Julien on Netflix.

 “Blade Runner 2049 was an amazing project to work on.
 Great team and fantastic experience all round.
 Everyone working on it knew it was something special.
 So much care was put into every detail.”

 On Oscar night, I bought a bottle of champagne, and when I heard the news, I jumped out of my chair like my sports team had just won!

 Having come so far and taking a gamble on his new career, Lawrence was especially moved when his time capsule note from FutureMe arrived.
 “To think of all the work I did in the past five years to get to where I am today, it was really neat to hear from myself,” he says.
 “Changing careers and going back to school while working full time is not for everyone.
 But for me, I had made my decision and I was “all in”.
 It was extremely challenging, but very fulfilling.
 When you finally achieve your dream after all that work, it’s so worth it.”

 For future Animators and Visual Effects Artists, Lawrence offers his sage advice:

-Lawrence Zalasky is now the Layout Lead at Method Studios in Montreal and the techniques he learned at CG Spectrum are ones he still uses today.
-If you’ve always dreamed of getting into the film or games industry, explore our courses and get your career off to the best start!
+Lawrence Zalasky is now the Layout Lead at Method Studios and the techniques he learned at CG Spectrum are ones he still uses today.
+If you’ve always dreamed of getting into the film or games industry, explore our animation courses and get your career off to the best start!